Sex on Fire: Chart performance

 In the United Kingdom, "Sex on Fire" entered the official UK Singles Chart at number one on September 14, 2008 ― for the week ending date September 20, 2008 ― and went on to an unbroken 42 weeks on the chart, only dropping out due to the surge in sales of Michael Jackson titles immediately after his death, but after a two-week absence it was back for another 37 weeks, re-entering the top 10 of the UK Singles Chart at number six in September 2009.
 Further reappearances extended its tally of weeks to 90, making it the third most charted single of all time.

 In Germany, the single debuted at number 97 on the German Singles Chart, and began to rise and fall in the next several weeks.
 In its 32nd week on the chart, the song finally reached its peak of number 33.
 As of February 2011, the song had been on the chart for 60 weeks, a huge effort for a single that did not reach the top 20.
 In February 2011, due to the long stay on the German Singles Chart, the single was certificated with Gold for more than 150,000 copies sold.

 Music video

 The director of the music video for "Sex on Fire" was Sophie Muller.
-As of February 2022, the video has over 425 million views on YouTube.
-At the end of the video, Caleb opens his mouth and smoke starts coming out of his mouth.
-In the video, the band is seen playing in the next room at an abandoned factory.
-Some of the scenes in the video shows Caleb's brothers holding Caleb, who is untied to a soft mattress, Nathan washing his hair in a black water tub, Matthew explaining to Nathan and Jared about Caleb and also Matthew eating a chicken wing and Caleb looking at strange shadows while lying on a soft mattress.
+In the video, the band is seen playing in a room at an abandoned factory.
+Other scenes show Caleb's brothers holding Caleb, who is tied to a mattress; Nathan washing his hair in a black water tub; Matthew explaining to Nathan and Jared about Caleb, and eating a chicken wing; and Caleb looking at strange shadows while lying on a soft mattress.
+At the end of the video, Caleb opens his mouth and smoke starts coming out of it.